stefanpie/github-fast-downloader/README.md

 # GitHub Fast Downloader

-`github-fast-downloader` is a python library for quickly retriving files and directories from GitHub reposities by utilizing git's sparse checkout feature.
+`github-fast-downloader` is a python library for quickly retrieving files and directories from GitHub repositories by utilizing git's sparse checkout feature.

 ## Installation